Psychology in Oregon: Learn About Becoming a Psychologist in Oregon

 Are you ready to discover your college program?

 Oregon is a culturally diverse state that boasts both urban and rural living options.
-Ranking fourth in the U.S. for best psychologist salaries, Oregon makes an attractive choice for licensed psychologists.
+The state ranks fourth in the U.S. for best psychologist salaries and makes an attractive choice for licensed psychologists.

-Keep reading for more on psychologist licensing in Oregon, the demand for psychology professionals, and expected Oregon psychologist salary ranges.
+Find out how to become a psychologist in Oregon by exploring the Oregon Board of Psychology's licensing requirements, the demand for psychology professionals, and expected Oregon psychologist salary ranges.

 Psychologist Salaries in Oregon